* This information replaces FIS 102-06 & 206 Surplus Sales, plus PRO 211 Surplus & PRO 804 Surplus Property

 4. Related Information

-4.3.
-Please check with your unit/college for unit-level procedures related to this rule.
+4.1.
+Please check with your supervisor for unit-level procedures related to this rule and other resources that may not be listed below.

 5.1.
 Original Issue Date: 01/2003 (FIS 102-06 & 206 Surplus Sales); 07/1996 (PRO 211 & 804 Surplus)